-Eswatini and Turkey.
-An agreement meeting the criteria contained in the Resolution has been signed with Bahrain, but has not yet entered into force.
-At the same time, agreements or extensions of existing agreements that do not meet the criteria contained in the Resolution have entered into force with four other States.
+Qatar, but these have not yet entered into force.
+At the same time, agreements or extensions of existing agreements that do not meet the criteria contained in the Resolution have entered into force with two other States.

-- 7. In all, 95 of the 187 Member States, observer States and places where IOM has activities grant IOM privileges and immunities meeting the criteria contained in Resolution No. 1266.
-All ninety-five are Member States.
-This means that 77 Member States, 8 observer States and 7 places where IOM has activities do not grant IOM privileges and immunities meeting the criteria contained in the Resolution. - 8.
-The fact that 92 Member States, observer States and places where IOM has activities do not grant IOM privileges and immunities meeting the criteria contained in Resolution No. 1266 leads to gaps in terms of legal protection.
+- 7. In all, 97 of the 187 Member States, observer States and places where IOM has activities grant IOM privileges and immunities meeting the criteria contained in Resolution No. 1266.
+Ninety-six are Member States and one is an observer State.
+This means that 77 Member States, 7 observer States and 6 places where IOM has activities do not grant IOM privileges and immunities meeting the criteria contained in the Resolution. - 8.
+The fact that 90 Member States, observer States and places where IOM has activities do not grant IOM privileges and immunities meeting the criteria contained in Resolution No. 1266 leads to gaps in terms of legal protection.
 This is of particular concern when IOM is requested to rapidly implement projects in specific States.